Part 7: Life After Fawning

 A Reduction in Over-Functioning

-As safety returns to the system, women stop stepping into roles that were never theirs:
+As safety returns to the system, women stop stepping into roles that were never theirs.

+They pause.
+They observe.
 They allow others to carry what belongs to them.

 Relationships Become More Honest and Sustainable in Life After Fawning